drkstr101/CartoonifyIt/README.md

 to convert these instructions to use with your preferred toolchain.

 The build environment will need to be configured for rust android development.
 A getting started started guide may be found in the [rust-android-gradle](https://github.com/mozilla/rust-android-gradle/blob/master/README.md) project.
+This project has ffi bindings that rartget NDK `r20`, so make sure you have this version installed.

 Once the build environment has the necessary tools installed, simply run the project in Android Studio, or build all targets with the `./gradlew build` command.